Ric Flair: The Four Horsemen (1985–1991)

-Subsequent to this title win, Flair was recognized by WCW as the first WCW World Heavyweight Champion, though he was still also recognized as NWA World Heavyweight Champion.
-On March 21, 1991, Tatsumi Fujinami defeated Flair in a match in Tokyo at the WCW/New Japan Supershow.
-While the NWA recognized Fujinami as their new champion, WCW did not because Fujinami had backdropped Flair over the top rope in a violation of WCW rules.
+On March 21, 1991, Tatsumi Fujinami defeated Flair in a match in Tokyo at WCW/New Japan Supershow I. While the NWA recognized Fujinami as their new champion, WCW did not because Fujinami had backdropped Flair over the top rope in a violation of WCW rules.
 On May 19, 1991, Flair defeated Fujinami at SuperBrawl I in St. Petersburg, Florida to reclaim the NWA World Heavyweight Championship and retain the WCW World Heavyweight Championship.
+After his match with Fujinami, Flair began a feud with El Gigante.
+On June 23, 1991, Flair and One Man Gang lost to Gigante and Luger in a stretcher match that took place at a house show in the Omni Coliseum; this marked his final match for World Championship Wrestling in close to two years.

-In the spring of 1991, Flair had a contract dispute with WCW president Jim Herd, who wanted him to take a substantial pay cut.
-Flair had resigned as head booker in February 1990 and Herd wanted to reduce Flair's role in the promotion even further, despite the fact that Flair was still a top draw.
-According to Flair, Herd also proposed changes in his appearance and ring name (i.e. by shaving his hair, wearing a diamond earring and going by the name Spartacus) in order to "change with the times".
+In the spring of 1991, Flair had a contract dispute with WCW president Jim Herd, who wanted him to take a pay cut.
+Flair had resigned as head booker in February 1990 and Herd wanted to reduce Flair's role in the promotion further, even though Flair was still a top draw.
+According to Flair, Herd proposed changes in his appearance and ring name (i.e. by shaving his hair, wearing a diamond earring and going by the name Spartacus) in order to "change with the times".
 Flair disagreed with the proposals and two weeks before The Great American Bash, Herd fired him and vacated the WCW World Heavyweight Championship.
 While Flair had left for the WWF, he was still recognized as the NWA World Heavyweight Champion until September 8, when the title was officially vacated.